mahshid1373/BGC_Prediction/README.md

 ## 📊 Results

 ### Data Format
-The analysis results are stored in TSV (Tab-Separated Values) files with the following columns:
+The analysis results are stored in two main formats:

+#### 1. TSV Summary Files
+Located in the `BGC_predictions` folder, these files contain the comparative analysis results:

 | Column | Description |
 |--------|-------------|